backyardbiomech/qtiConverter/README.md

 \# Every new line must begin with a '#\' if you don't want them processed

 1\.
 This is a multiple choice question by default since there isn't an indicator code above it.
 Note number followed by a period to start, and the answers below have letters followed by periods.
 The correct answer is marked by a \*.
-If you want to start a new line after this, `<br>` This will now be on a new line once you've imported to Canvas.
-Paste two in a row `<br><br>` to get a blank line inserted.
+If you want to start a new line after this, enter a `<br>` <br> This will now be on a new line once you've imported to Canvas.
+Paste two in a row `<br><br>` <br><br> to get a blank line inserted.
 A. incorrect answer text.
 B. incorrect answer text.
 \*C. correct answer text.